gardens-git/mk312-bt/README.md

 10. Place transformers with P facing the output jacks (yes we are using the transformers "backwards" if you follow orientation given in the transformer datasheet )
-11. Trim pins of 4066 IC (U3) Socket on the front panel board flush before soldering so buttons can clear.
-If the buttons still interfere, carefully disassemble the button and cut off the bit of the plastic housing that interferes with the 4066 IC socket pins.
-12. Using side cutters cut off the screw boss/screw mount on the case that touches/interferes with the ribbon cable socket on the display board.
+11. Use a Chisel to cut off the screw boss/screw mount on the case that touches/interferes with the ribbon cable socket on the display board.
-13. The LCD display has metal retention tabs that may short the soldered leads of C43.
-When installing the display board ensure that this does not happen (shorten the capacitor leads and bend the offending metal tab out of the way if necessary
-14. If Error 20 is encountered on first boot:
+12. If Error 20 is encountered on first boot:
    - Check that all FETs and Transformers are turned in the correct direction
    - Check that resistors R35 and R46 are the correct 200k values
    - [See this thread on the message board](https://metafetish.club/t/mk-312bt-failure-20/)